george-hawkins/aletsch-2021/README.md

 ![img.png](first-walk.png)

-If you're wondering about the part of the route marked in yellow and the part marked in red and white - the red and white bit is closed at the moment and the yellow marked bit is the alternative.
+If you're wondering about the part of the route marked in yellow and the part marked in red and white - the red and white bit is no longer accessible (due to rock slides) and the yellow marked bit is the alternative.

 You can find the all the area's hiking routes marked [here](https://map.schweizmobil.ch/?lang=en&land=wanderland&etappe=39.02&photos=yes&bgLayer=pk&logo=yes&season=summer&resolution=4.68&E=2647713&N=1139977&layers=Wanderland) on the SchweizMobil site.